-“That illustrated the gulf created by the Soviet system that left the church on the margins of society” he says.
+“That illustrated the gulf created by the Soviet system that left the church on the margins of society,” he says.

 Over time, this attitude has changed among the locals through the work of the seminary community.
 As they prayed, they began to take an active role locally, socially and environmentally.
 Moreover, they appealed to the local authorities and offered to partner with them to help people in need.
-Steeped in knowledge of and experience with Catholic social teaching — primarily through Caritas — they grew to understand the seminary community could not only help the village address its problems, but also give the local authorities the opportunity to help them solve them.
+Steeped in knowledge of and experience with Catholic social teaching — primarily through Caritas — they grew to understand the seminary community could not only help the village address its problems, but also give the local authorities the opportunity to help solve them.

-Seminarians interact with the residents in a number of ways, engaging them spiritually in catechesis and Bible readings and discussions, as well as engaging local residents in solving practical issues in the village together.
+Seminarians interact with the residents in a number of ways, engaging them spiritually in catechesis, Bible readings and discussions, as well as engaging local residents in solving practical issues in the village together.
 They clean forests, recreation areas and abandoned cemeteries.
 Together with the village council, they maintain statistics on low-income families and those with special needs, visiting them and collecting financial assistance for them, utilizing local resources.
 Thus, the seminary community teaches the local community to care for each other, to be in solidarity and to be considerate of one another.

-“The priest not only plays the role of spiritual leader, but also becomes the central figure in the building of civil society,” says Father Petro Zhuk, “a society that develops, a society that cares for its children, for its sick, infirm, a society that cares for its environment.
+“The priest not only plays the role of spiritual leader, but also becomes the central figure in the building of civil society,” says Father Zhuk, “a society that develops, a society that cares for its children, for its sick, infirm, a society that cares for its environment.

 “It helps to build in Ukraine what we call civil society, where everyone feels connected and responsible for these processes — not standing aside, but taking an active part.”

 In building up a modern nation, the Ukrainian Greek Catholic Church participates with other national institutions in the National Transformation of Ukraine Forum, where the major archbishop is a member of the supervisory board.
-Church representatives participate in various initiatives in the lawmaking process, joining in working groups and commissions of various reforms efforts, such as constitutional, judicial, educational, pension and land use.
+Church representatives participate in various initiatives in the lawmaking process, joining in working groups and commissions of various reform efforts, such as constitutional, judicial, educational, pension and land use.

 An important component of the church’s activities is to inform and educate citizens of these reforms, explaining their essence.
 “In fact, all socially important state reforms are not without our involvement,” says Father Oleksa Petriv.

 The church has established a network of training centers for financial literacy, an initiative that will be introduced to the curriculum of Ukraine’s schools next year.
-Children in western Ukraine, meanwhile, have begun studying the “Fundamentals of Christian Ethics,” which was introduced by local regional councils on the advice of the churches of Ukraine, including the Greek Catholic Church.
+Children in western Ukraine, meanwhile, have begun studying the “Fundamentals of Christian Ethics,” which was introduced by local regional councils on the advice of the churches of Ukraine, including the Ukrainian Greek Catholic Church.

 Among the major challenges facing Ukraine today is corruption, and the church has set up an initiative to counter corruption, heightening awareness of the problem among the clergy through conferences and seminars that in turn activate the laity to counteract it.